 Role of the Members of the County Assembly and Residents

 The Constitutional requires clear separation of powers between implementation and oversight.
-The MCAs shall play a role of mobilizing the residents of each Ward to identify priority projects for each financial year.
+The MCAs shall play a role in mobilizing the residents of each Ward to identify priority projects for each financial year.
 In identifying these projects, public participation is critical.

 Role of the County Executive